North Korea threatens "stronger" measures than nuclear test

 North Korea has in the past used the leverage gained from its nuclear and rocket tests to try to restart six-party talks aimed at securing international recognition and aid for the country whose only major diplomatic backer is China.

-There are few signs that the United States is willing to talk after North Korea rebuffed a food aid deal in March 2012 by launching a long-range rocket having promised not to.
+There are few signs that the United States is willing to talk after the North rebuffed a food aid deal in March 2012 when it launched a long-range rocket after promising not to.